influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 Your Kubernetes Cluster needs access to the container registry to pull down and install InfluxDB.

-There are two main scenarios:
+When pulling InfluxDB Clustered images, there are two main scenarios:

-- You have a kubernetes cluster that can pull from the InfluxData container registry.
+- You have a Kubernetes cluster that can pull from the InfluxData container registry.
 - You run in an environment with no network interfaces ("air-gapped") and you can only access a private container registry.